m5c/EthereumGuide/ethereum-guide.md

     Mirrorcontract.deploy(web3, credentials, DefaultGasProvider.GAS_PRICE, DefaultGasProvider.GAS_LIMIT).send();
 ```

-When executing the code you geth node will immediately log the persistence of your contract:
+Once more you can track the effect of your transaction in geths logs:
 ```bash
     INFO [09-26|17:46:20.708] Setting new local account                address=0x3c7b081d3e608525A2efB821e80d597Cef7a435c INFO [09-26|17:46:20.708] Submitted contract creation              fullhash=0xf6e29728627250aace189814f4bb069ecd4a9d4cc38aa040f0a17e7a8a37ccfc contract=0x6b557c7a68C2e9919c2Be1c3B4772e792b6F44E9